gangsthub/php-mobile-obfuscation/README.md

 This code will allow you to show your number as __simple text in desktop computers__ and as __a link in mobile phones, direct to phone calling function__ in mobile devices; meanwhile your number is always obfuscated.

+You can see an example in the footer of: http://erikaabenia.com

+Enjoy!

 ## Requires:

 - PHP library *Mobile_Detect*